 How to Travel Around the World for $40 Per Day What if I told you that it is possible to travel around the world on $40US/day for on the ground expenses (everything excluding airfare)?
 The mistake most make when dismissing the possibility of being able to go on a RTW trip is that it is simply too expensive.
 That is just not true.
+While you may not be able to travel to Western Europe or around the United States on a small budget, plenty of amazing regions around the world offer the chance to travel in relative comfort for rock bottom prices.
 Many may be thinking this only applies to college kids and hippies, and sure, you’re going to have to make some comfort sacrifices here and there.
-I will break down costs for traveling through eight countries across four regions, with plenty of tips along the way, and show how anyone, with some homework and organization, can travel the world on $40 per day (or less!).
+But even if you’re a bit older, married, or past the shared-dorm stage, it is still possible to set off on an extended adventure and not break the bank doing it.
 Plan your trip around these destinations Curious how much flights would be for a trip like this?
 Register for a free BootsnAll Membership and start pricing out your multi-stop trip.
-Southeast Asia Southeast Asia has long been a hotbed for backpackers, starting back in the 60’s and continuing on today.
-1. 2.
-South America 3.
-4. Central America 5.
-6.
+Southeast Asia

 26 Killer Travel Gadgets Every Geek Needs Update: For even more kick ass gadgets, check out Another 26 Travel Gadgets Every Geek Needs.
 I admit it: I’m a tech-head.
 I love gadgets and I love to travel.
+Put the two together and I attain a state of bliss somewhere between watching a Meredith Baxter-Birney marathon on Lifetime and that feeling you get when you think about puppies and marshmallows together at the same time.
+See where I’m going?
 Anywho, I run through my checklist of essential gear every time I travel: laptop?
 I started doing some digging and realized I’ve been missing out in a big way. #1: De-Pooify Your Water Supply If you’re not a big fan of drinking animal droppings with your river water while hiking or on the go, the MSR Miox water filter is all you need to de-pooify a steady, virtually unlimited, potable water supply. #2: Gorillapod The Gorillapod. #3: A Hammock for Your ‘lectronics #4: Laser Virtual Keyboard #5: A Real Global Cell Phone My cell phone can beat up your cell phone. #7: Indestructible Travel Cases Mmkay.